 For someone who finds it difficult to part with things (and I’ve the overstuffed closets and refrigerator to prove it), I have learned to pare down when traveling.
-I laugh when I see people taking weekend trips with rolling suitcases that could fit an average-size child in them.
+I laugh when I see people taking weekend trips with rolling suitcases that could fit an average-size eight-year-old inside.
 With a little planning, anyone can leave the steamer trunk at home and make do with a carry-on.

 Suggestions for traveling light:

 - When flying, bring only enough for just one carry-on and one personal item.
 Checking luggage may seem convenient–you don’t have to lift the forty-pound bag into the overhead compartment, for one–but locating the baggage area in the airport and then waiting for the bags to unload onto the carousel after a flight is time consuming when you’re likely exhausted.
 Skip the luggage merry-go-round and carry your own bag.
 (A bonus: You’ll never have to file a claim for lost luggage.)